ReactFace: Online Multiple Appropriate Facial Reaction Generation in Dyadic Interactions: Methodology

-The rest of this section first presents the whole framework of the ReactFace in Sec. \ref{subsec:pipeline}.
-Then, we specifically explain two main contributions of the ReactFace: the multiple facial reaction generation strategy in Sec.~\ref{subsec:Multiple} and the speaker-listener behaviour synchronisation module in Sec.~\ref{subsec:synchronisation}.
+In the following subsections, we first present the entire framework of the ReactFace in Sec. \ref{subsec:pipeline}, providing a high-level overview for the pipeline.
+Next, we provide a detailed explanation of the main technical contributions of the ReactFace model: the multiple facial reaction generation strategy (Sec.~\ref{subsec:Multiple}) and the speaker-listener behaviour synchronisation module (Sec.~\ref{subsec:synchronisation}).